 You're signing up to deliver what hasn't been clearly defined.

-When the gaps show up downstream, it will feel like a leadership problem, not a process problem.
+When the gaps show up downstream, it feels like a leadership problem, not a process problem.

 Find out exactly where your delivery control is exposed.
 It's free, takes 5 to 8 minutes, and you get instant personalised results.